aodendaal/aspnetboilerplate-core-ng/README.md

 RxJS is a library for composing asynchronous and event-based programs by using observable sequences.

 ### ngx-bootstrap
 The template I'm using uses [ngx-bootstrap](http://valor-software.com/ngx-bootstrap/#/) which contains all core (and not only) Bootstrap components powered by Angular.
 This also includes [moment.js](http://momentjs.com/) for parsing and manipulating dates.
-Later versions use Material
+Later versions of ABP use [AdminBSB](https://github.com/gurayyarar/AdminBSBMaterialDesign), a free admin panel that is based on Bootstrap 3.x with Material Design.

 ## Main Articles
 * [How to Initialize and Run a Clean Template](cleantemplate.md)
 * [Project Architecture](projectarchitecture.md)
 * [Reading Module Configuration From AppSettings](moduleconfig.md)

+## Deployment
 * [Deploying to Azure](deployment.md)
+* __2.1.2__ Using Docker to deploy to Azure

 ## Infrastructure Layer
 * How to Update the Database